 Try the best coding classes for kids

 Remember coding not only prepares children for future job opportunities, but also gives them an advantage in technology and academics.
 When choosing an option to teach your child to code, make sure they are successful by considering your options.
 The websites and classes listed here are sure to be fun and effective platforms.
-If you are interested in exploring a way for your child to learn to code, check out our free intro online coding classes.

-Up next learn more about how children can code mobile apps!
+Up next learn more about how children can code mobile apps.

 Written by Amanda Hendrix, a Create & Learn instructor with 10 years of teaching experience.
 She also holds a Masters in Educational Leadership, and a BS in Elementary Education.